 Read More: Pier 13 is Open for 2022 Season

 The husband-and-wife duo from Cresskill, NJ have been eyeing the location for quite some time.
 Things took a turn while dining in Hoboken one day in August.

 “It’s a funny story.
 We were looking for a while in Hoboken, but as you know it’s a very tough place to find a location for a business, so we kind of gave up on the idea and we started looking elsewhere,” Kathy, a former finance business manager, said.
 “But one day, we were walking around and we walked past Stacks and we finally saw a number on the window and we called it.
 The next day we went to go look at it, and that’s how we got it.”

 (Photo credit: @StacksHoboken)

-Stacks Pancake House & Smokehouse BBQ had been vacant for about a year.
+Stacks Pancake House & Smokehouse BBQ had been vacant for over a year.
 The rumor was that there was a dispute between the previous owner and the landlord, which is why it took a while for the space to become available.
-To this day, the sign remains up but will be removed once the new owners begin renovation very soon.

 About Bon Banh

 Before Bon Banh, the Kims owned a deli in New York City called Angela’s Sandwich Shop, which was located at 1428 6th Avenue.
 Due to Covid-19, the owners, who have been in the food business for 12 years, were forced to close down the shop in March 2021.